Emile31500/Emile31500/README.md

 ## Presentation

-I'm Emile Armengaud, a 21 year's french old student who's looking for a job of backend developpement in switherland.
+I'm Emile Armengaud, a 21 year's french old student who's looking for a job of backend developpement in france.

 ### Principle